PESolut/leet-code/README.md

 ### Returns

-1. r (Number): The result of the single number within the array of numbers
+1. n[i] (Number): The result of the single number within the array of numbers